lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 optimized:
 Hi, I’m XXX.
 I have been working in the IT industry for over 15 years.
 I also run my own website where I share IT knowledge for free.
 The topics cover traditional software development, blockchain, ethical hacking, and hardware projects involving Raspberry Pi and Arduino.

 In my most recent role, I mainly focused on Java development using Spring Boot and Spring Cloud.
-My team developed a clearing system from scratch, and I participated in the full software lifecycle, including system design, development, deployment, and cloud migration.
+My team developed a XXX system from scratch, and I participated in the full software lifecycle, including system design, development, deployment, and cloud migration.
 I also built several side projects independently, such as a BTC perpetual funding rate calculator.

 One of my biggest interests is continuously exploring new technologies while also deeply understanding existing ones.
 For example, when I started learning blockchain, I became very curious about ECDSA.
 That curiosity led me to connect it with concepts like AES and RSA that I had previously encountered in HTTPS and cryptography.